 What is the tenant complaint board?

-The Tenant Complaint Board is an impartial body which settles disputes between landlord/housing association and resident.
+The Tenant Complaint Board is an impartial body that settles disputes between the landlord/housing association and the resident.

-The board has one chair of legal background.
-The complaints board has two additional members, each representing landlord/housing association and resident, respectively.
+The board has one chair with legal background.
+The complaints board has two additional members, each representing the landlord/housing association and resident, respectively.

-Matters concerning house rules will further be attended by a social expert.
+Matters concerning house rules will further be attended to by a social expert.